Demystifying Feature Selection: Filter vs Wrapper Methods

 In the following sections, these parameters will be referred to as algo_config for simplicity reasons.
 Furthermore, the algo_config is used to mimic statistical tests in several confidence levels.

-This blog post will focus on the feature selection phase, which will include demonstrations along with a brief overview of the two strategies.
+This blog post will focus on the feature selection phase, which will include demonstrations along with a brief overview of the two strategies – the filter and wrapper methods.

 The Filter methodology uses the selected metric to identify irrelevant attributes and also filter out redundant columns from your models.
 It gives you the option of isolating selected measures that enrich your model.
 The columns are ranked following the calculation of the feature scores.